When the abuser is your pastor … and husband!

 “Night time can be the most terrifying,” said Julie.
 “He uses scripture to justify his sexual demands and perversions.
 If he is unable to sleep, he wakes me up to listen to his ranting and raving about my failures, which often escalates into hitting and punching.
 I am worried that the children will wake up and see him assaulting me, and terrified that he will kill me one day in a fit of rage.”

 “What do you do when he starts hitting you?” asked the counselor.
 “I take it as long as I can because it makes him furious if I leave the room.
 As soon as the rage has subsided and he goes back to sleep, I move to the living room and sleep on the couch.
 Somehow it feels safer than staying in the same room with him… unless he wakes up again and finds me gone.
-That makes him angry too, so he rips the blankets off me and pulls me off the couch onto the floor.
-I lay there until I hear snoring noises from the bedroom, and then crawl back onto the couch to get a few hours sleep before I have to get up the next morning.”
+That makes him angry too.
+So he rips the blankets off me and pulls me off the couch onto the floor.
+I lay there until I hear snoring noises from the bedroom.
+And then I crawl back onto the couch to get a few hours sleep before I have to get up the next morning.”

-Julie suddenly got very quiet as she confessed, “I can’t take it any more!
+Julie suddenly got very quiet as she confessed, “I can’t take it anymore!
 I feel so trapped.
-I’ve thought about killing myself.
+There have even been times when I’ve thought about killing myself.
 At least I would be going to a better place.
 It’s better to go there than to live in hell on earth!”

 The FOCUS counselor met with Julie on a regular basis to help her identify her options and regain hope for living.
-She recommended several good books and invited her to a support group meeting for pastor’s wives who are being abused.
+She recommended several good books.
+And then she invited her to a support group meeting for pastor’s wives who are being abused.

 2. Identify behaviors that are extremely controlling and abusive.
 Does your husband ever threaten you with words or a weapon?
 Do you have to account for your time away from him or every penny you spend?
 Is he hard to please, demanding, and overly critical?
 Does he call you names and criticize your appearance?
 Does he punish you when you don’t submit or obey his commands?
 Are you forced to have sex or perform sexual acts you aren’t comfortable with?